nextui-org/nextui/CONTRIBUTING.md

 pnpm build # or npm run build
 ```

-> Note: ensure your version of Node is 16 or higher to run scripts
+> Note: ensure that you have at least Node.js 20.x as well as pnpm 9.1.0 or higher installed on your machine to run the scripts

 6. Send your pull request: